-К = Clearance to a mechanical air supply inlet 6 ft (1.83 m) 3 ft (91 cm) above if within 10 ft (3 m) horizontally L = Clearance above paved sidewalk or paved driveway located on public property 7 ft (2.13 m)† Vents for Category II and IV appliances cannot be located above public walkways or other areas where condensate or vapor can cause a nuisance or hazard M = Clearance under veranda, porch, deck, or balcony 12 in (30 cm)‡ Per local installation codes and serves both dwellings. e a sidewalk or paved driveway that is loc palcony is fully open on a minimum of two sic 0 / 0 remitted only it veranda, porch, deck, or t active second a manufacture of two second is beneath the noor.
-NOTES: 1) In accordance with the current CSA B149.1 l, Natural Gas and Propane Installation Code 2) In accordance with the current ANSI Z223 .1/NFPA 54, National Fuel Gas Code 3) If locally adopted installation codes specify clearances different than those illustrated the on the most stringent clearences must prevail
+K = Clearance to a mechanical air supply inlet ance to a mechanical air supply 6 ft (1.83 m) L = Clearance above paved sidewalk or paved driveway located on public property 7 ft (2.13 m)† Vents for Category II and IV appliances cannot be located above public walkways or other areas where condensate or vapor can cause a nuisance or hazard M = Clearance under veranda, porch, deck, or balcony 12 in (30 cm)‡ Per local installation codes

+- A vent shall not terminate directly above a sidewalk or paved driveway that is located between two single family dwellings and serves both dwellings. - ‡ Permitted only if veranda, porch, deck, or balcony is fully open on a minimum of two sides beneath the floor.

+NOTES:

+- 1) In accordance with the current CSA B149.1, Natural Gas and Propane Installation Code - In accordance with the current ANSI Z223.1/NFPA 54, National Fuel Gas Code - 2) 3) If locally adopted installation codes specify clearances different than those illustrated, then the most stringent clearances must prevail